Skip to main content

 Which is the best alternative?

-The veteran brokers excel in serving dividend-focused investors over newer or online-only competitors.
+The veteran brokers tend to excel at serving dividend-focused investors compared with newer or online-only competitors.

-A dividend reinvestment plan alongside commission-free trading (for US stocks and ETFs, at least) gives us the bottom line to any decent broker.
-If a broker fails to provide DRIP while you’re looking for a “one-stop-shop,” then consider moving on.
+A dividend reinvestment plan alongside commission-free trading (for US stocks and ETFs, at least) is the baseline we expect from any decent broker.
+If a broker doesn’t offer DRIP and you’re looking for a “one-stop shop”, it’s worth moving on.

-There are many options out there.
-Frankly, it’s a little confusing too, especially as an international investor.
-This is why we’ve done the work of examining six leading options for you.
+There are many options out there, and it can be a little confusing, especially as an international investor.
+That’s why we’ve done the work of examining five leading options for you.

 Which is the best broker for dividend investing?